Ultimate Chopper: Description

-Optional accessories

-The Ultimate Chopper also has an optional accessory called the Ultimate Blender.
+When advertised on television, people who order the Ultimate Chopper would receive a manual juice extractor for free.
+For the second version of the infomercial, a Miracle Blade III all-purpose knife was also included for free.
+The Ultimate Chopper also had an optional accessory called the "Ultimate Blender".
 The Ultimate Blender accessory is placed on the Ultimate Chopper's power base and can be used like any other blender.

-Bonus items

-When advertised on television, people who order the Ultimate Chopper receive a manual juice extractor for free.
-For the second version of the infomercial, a Miracle Blade III all-purpose knife was also included for free.